trilemma-dev/Blessed/Sources/Blessed/Blessed.docc/Blessed.md

 The exceptions to this are:
  - reading or existence checking a right definition in the Policy Database
- - enable or disabling a login item
+ - enabling or disabling a login item

 If you need to determine at run time if your app is sandboxed, this framework exposes an extension on [`NSApplication`](https://developer.apple.com/documentation/appkit/nsapplication):